Walbert29/property-inventory-backend/README.md

 The development of the project follows a layer-based architecture.
 The code is organized as follows:

 - `src/`: Where the main source code of the project is stored.
-    - `schemas/`: Directory used to define the structure, validation and serialization of the data.
     - `controllers/`: Directory where input requests are processed.
+    - `crud/`: Organize, store, and execute database operations.
     - `database/`: Directory where database connections are controlled.
+    - `enums/`: Define the limited sets of options or states that can be used.
+    - `schemas/`: Directory used to define the structure, validation and serialization of the data.
     - `services/`: Directory where the business logic is grouped and processed.
     - `main.py/`: Main entry point.
     - `settings.py/`: File where the microservice configurations are managed.
+- `test/`:Where the project tests are executed.
 - `.gitignore/`: Specify which files should be ignored by Git.
 - `README.md/`: Provides information and documentation about the project.
 - `requirements.txt/`: Used to specify project dependencies.
-- `test/`:Where the project tests are executed.

 ## ▶️Configuration and execution